 You have no items in your shopping cart

-(If sold out, please be patient for the additional order).
 Kimono jacket made of textile scraps in pastel shades.
 A creation that took 8 months to complete.
 A color palette of silk and cotton residues.
 Hand-woven with a cotton-silk lining.
-Collaboration p Read more..
+Collaboration project with marginalized women in the outskirts of Delhi.
+Read more..

 This jacket is a bold, artistic take on fashion.
 The simple cut is based on a minimalist style reminiscent of the kimono.
 It is, as it were, a canvas on which a work of art in pastel shades has been created.
 This kimono jacket consists entirely of small pieces of textile scraps.
 It took 8 months to make.